Myth 1: Longer workouts are more effective than short ones!

 Myth 5: Morning Workouts burn more calories.

-While a morning workout is great as it often means you have done it before excuses or your daily routine get in the way, the truth is no matter what time of the day you work out you will always burn the same amount of calorie and get the same effects, the key is just to make sure you do your workout AM or PM!
+While a morning workout is great as it often means you have done it before excuses or your daily routine get in the way, the truth is no matter what time of the day you work out you will always burn the same amount of calories and get the same effects, the key is just to make sure you do your workout AM or PM!

 Myth 6: Exercise makes you tired.